-I was fascinated as a child by my father’s old cameras and darkroom equipment that gathered dust in a basement closet.
-They were mechanical puzzles and I was driven to secretly take them apart to see how they worked.
+As a child I was fascinated by my father’s old cameras and darkroom equipment gathering dust in a basement closet.
+They were mechanical puzzles I was driven to secretly take apart to see how they worked.

-I still remember the panic and fear when a lens’ aperture blades came apart in my hands, and the relief when I managed to reassemble them.
+I still easily recall the fear provoked as the interwoven aperture blades of a lens came apart in my small untrained hands, and the intense relief when I finally managed to reassemble them.

-And I was intrigued by the pictures my father had developed and printed.
+I was intrigued by the pictures my father had developed and printed.
 His abandoned hobby seemed like magic.
-Perhaps my interest in photography has a genetic underpinning…
+Perhaps my interest in photography has a genetic underpinning.

-While it’s become cliché to say photographs freeze moments in time, perhaps less obviously, they freeze subjects in space as well.
-A photograph flattens our four-dimensional world into a flat two-dimensional shortcut.
-In this compression lies the art.
+It’s become cliché to say photographs freeze moments in time.
+It’s a little less common and perhaps geekier to talk about how they freeze subjects in space.
+A photograph flattens our four-dimensional world of space-time into a flat, two-dimensional shortcut.
+Navigating this compression is where I find my art.

 I try to find interesting light in ordinary places where it escapes attention.
 My interests are eclectic and changing – from landscapes to urban, to people and portraiture.
 I like buildings.

 In the age of film, technical-oriented photographers fine-tuned the dynamic range of an image by adjusting the negative’s exposure and development.
 Later, in the darkroom, they used dodging and burning to make local adjustments.

 (Of course) there were detractors who believed these techniques sullied the purity of an image that ought to be perfect straight out of camera. (“SOOC” – the holy-grail abbreviation in the photography world.)

 I’ll weigh-in by repeating what photographer / darkroom pioneer extraordinaire Ansel Adams. said to dismiss these critics.
 Post-processing adjustments, he said, serve to “take care of mistakes God made in establishing tonal relationships.”